Our Mission I History I Facilities I Center Staff I Contact

 The Center is located on the second floor of the Anthropology building.
 The space occupied by the Center includes an office suite and four laboratories.
 In the office suite, Center faculty, the Center office manager, and Center graduate students have offices.
 Each faculty member has a separate laboratory under their individual management.
 The fourth laboratory houses two microscopes used for lithic use-wear analysis, a petrographic microscope, a Bruker P-XRF, sediment analyzer, and photographic equipment.
-In addition to these resources, the Center has a large collection of artifact casts for teaching and research, including about 400 individual artifacts.
+In addition to these resources, the Center has a collection of over 800 artifact casts for teaching and research.
 The Center also has a type collection of Texas projectile point types and a teaching collection of lithic specimens and artifacts.
 The Center also maintains a comprehensive library of more than 3000 volumes related to First Americans archaeology, including many site excavation reports, as well as an archive of reprints and many hard to find articles.
-The Center also maintains field equipment needed for multiple field projects that are used by Center faculty and students.
+The Center also maintains field equipment needed for field projects conducted by Center faculty and students.

 Center for the Study of the First Americans